Adkin-s/CIS_350_Project/README.md

 The Multi-Personality AI Chatbot App.

 # Abstract
 SNRK is a chatbot designed to engage users in dynamic and personalized conversations by embodying multiple distinct personalities.
 This README file provides a comprehensive introduction to SNRK, outlining its key features, installation and usage instructions, and the underlying technology that powers its multifaceted personas.

-#Introduction
+We would like to create a chatbot that is extremely simple to use, and completely safe for users.

 # Description
 SNRK is a unique chatbot application that stands out for its ability to embody multiple distinct personalities.
 Users can engage in dynamic and personalized conversations with SNRK, selecting from a variety of pre-defined personas that range from friendly and helpful to witty and sassy.
 The chatbot's natural language understanding capabilities ensure smooth interactions, and users can switch between personalities during conversations.
 SNRK is highly customizable, allowing users to define their preferred personalities and traits.
 SNRK redefines the chatbot experience, offering users a multifaceted and engaging conversational partner.